robert-altmiller/realtime_streaming_data_compression/README.md

   ![clone_down_gh_repository.png](/readme_images/clone_down_gh_repository.png)

 - Step 2: Update Azure Event Hub Connection Parameters in the '__streaming_config_params__' folder --> '__config.py__' Python file.
 The '__event_hub_connection_str__' parameter in the screenshot below is the 'shared access policy' for the Azure Event Hubs namespace.
 This Endpoint connection string has access to all event hubs in the Azure Event Hubs Namespace.
 The second screenshot below shows where you can get the 'shared access policy' Endpoint connection string in the Azure Event Hubs Namespace resource.
+You will also need to update '__eventhub_name__' and '__event_hub_consumer_group__' parameters to match your configuration.

   ![update_az_eh_conn_params.png](/readme_images/update_az_eh_conn_params.png)